Project Information

 GROWTH INDUCEMENT & OTHER CONNECTIONS

 The project is being sized to serve the downtown corridor of Paradise, termed the Sewer Service Area (SSA).
 Generally speaking, the SSA may include parcels along Skyway, Pearson Road and Clark Road.
 The Subsequent PEIR is being prepared to construct the SSA through a phased approach as well as an expanded service area in other areas of Town.
-The latter expanded collection system is addressed in a programmatic level of analysis at this time.
+The latter expanded collection system is addressed at a programmatic level of analysis at this time.
 Scalability is a major priority to meet the needs of the Town now and into the future, so there may be possibilities to phase implementation of the original SSA including potentially expanding the SSA as funding becomes available.

 The proposed sewer system will function better with more initial flow.
-Therefore, the Paradise Town Council has directed staff to find a way to quickly connect as many parcels within the SSA as possible, at the lowest possible cost.
+Therefore, Paradise Town Council has directed staff to find a way to quickly connect as many parcels within the SSA as possible, at the lowest possible cost.
 However, no rules or requirements for connecting have yet been established.
 One option would be to develop a program that incentivizes or subsidizes early connections.
 The Town will continue to develop this approach as the project advances.

 The Town lost 83 percent of its residents during the Camp Fire in 2018.
 As the Town builds back and re-establishes its pre-fire population level, the project will support the recovery of housing and economic activity within the SSA.
-Any inducement of the population growth that might occur as a result of the Proposed Project in the shorter term would be a return and/or regrowth and repopulation toward pre-fire levels.
+Any inducement of the population growth that might occur because of the Proposed Project in the shorter term would be a return and/or regrowth and repopulation toward pre-fire levels.
 Any growth beyond pre-fire levels that could occur in the longer term would be consistent with the Town of Paradise 2022-2030 Housing Element Update.
 This growth would be limited by the current boundaries of the Town and the capacity of the Proposed Project infrastructure.
 In either case, implementation of the Proposed Project would not, in and of itself, cause the growth, but it would accommodate regrowth, eliminating an obstacle to planned growth within the Town.

 COST & SCHEDULE